 There are several sorts of CSP technology:

 Parabolic Trough: the foremost developed of CSP systems.
 They include parabolic reflectors that concentrate light into linear receivers.
 The last cover is a fluid which gets heated by sunlight, powering the generator.

 Fresnel Reflectors: Smooth mirror strips associate to concentrate sunlight onto tubes holding the liquid.

 Solar Tower: Tracking reflectors point to one tower.
-The latter contains a fluid which is employed for warmth generation.
+The latter contains a fluid that is employed for warmth generation.

-According to the ecu Commission’s Institute for Energy, 0.3 you look after the daylight that shines on the Sahara and Middle Eastern deserts could supply all of Europe’s energy needs.
+According to the ECU Commission’s Institute for Energy, 0.3 you look after the daylight that shines on the Sahara and Middle Eastern deserts could supply all of Europe’s energy needs.
 Investing in such regions is crucial for diversifying our energy supplies for the longer term.
-Nur Energie is developing one such project called TuNur, a flagship 2GW solar export project within the Tunisian Sahara which can be connected to the ecu electricity grid via a fanatical cable.
+Nur Energie is developing one such project called TuNur, a flagship 2GW solar export project within the Tunisian Sahara that can be connected to the ECU electricity grid via a fanatical cable.
 When the project comes online it’ll provide clean and reliable power to quite 2.5 million UK homes.

 Benefits of Solar Plants

 CSP plants use mirrors or other reflective surfaces to heat a working fluid, which then heats steam to work a standard generation power block with a turbine.
 Unlike PV plants, CSP plants need high direct normal insolation (DNI) to realize desirable operating efficiencies and hence are, with a couple of exceptions, only inbuilt such regions.
 There are several different CSP plant designs.
 The studies reviewed during this chapter evaluate the economic benefits of the 2 primary commercialized designs: the parabolic trough and therefore the tower.